-If we are to do a quick comparison between the two chimney variants, it’s quite evident that a duct chimney outperforms the ductless chimney.
-The reason being it’s a much effective suction mechanism in comparison to a ductless chimney.
+If we are to do a quick comparison between the two chimney variants, it’s quite evident that a duct chimney outperforms a ductless chimney.
+The reason being it has a much more effective suction mechanism in comparison to a ductless chimney.
 So, why aren’t we just using a duct chimney instead of the ductless counterpart assuming the cost is the same? – That’s because a duct pipe is not readily available in most Indian houses.
 With the increase in demand for homes with modern amenities, ducts will become a common sight eventually.
 This, in turn, will increase the demand for ductless chimneys for home use.

 Granted, a duct chimney wins hands down in terms of performance but a ductless chimney gives you a lot more flexibility and is cost-effective.
-So, a person who isn’t too bothered about a little steam and higher temperature inside the kitchen would gladly opt for a ductless chimney instead of the better performing duct chimney just to save on the cost.
+So, a person who isn’t too bothered about a little steam and higher temperature inside the kitchen would gladly opt for a ductless chimney instead of the better-performing duct chimney just to save on the cost.